-This method is less useful for entities that match a list of possible words (such as names), when there is no simple regular expression that matches all your possible entities.
+The pre-filtering method is less useful for entities that match a long list of possible words, when there is no simple regular expression or dictionary of terms that matches all your possible entities.
+For example, for English names the Eduction grammars attempt to match plausible names as well as recognized ones, so there is no way to pre-filter without eliminating potential matches.